ashirokov/argpext/index.rst

 Version 1.1 is a bugfix version that addresses minor issues.

-Version 2.0 is a significant improvement.
+Version 1.2 introduces introduces multiple new features.

 See also
 --------